 Passing the bar exam to become a lawyer in the U.S.

-Why become a lawyer in the U.S.?
+Why should you be a lawyer in the US?